Mourning starts as Houston officials probe concert deaths

 Associated Press

-HOUSTON (AP) — Investigators Sunday worked to determine how eight people died in a crush of fans at a Houston music festival, as friends and loved ones mourned the victims and a makeshift memorial of flowers and candles took shape at the site.
+HOUSTON (AP) — Investigators Sunday worked to determine how eight people died in a crush of fans at a Houston music festival, as families mourned the dead and concertgoers recounted the horror and confusion of being trapped in the crowd.

 Authorities planned to use videos, witness interviews and a review of concert procedures to figure out what went wrong Friday night during a performance by rapper Travis Scott.
 The tragedy unfolded when the crowd rushed the stage, squeezing people so tightly they couldn’t breathe.

+“I picked him up.
+People were stepping on him.
+People were like stomping, and I picked his head up and I looked at his eyes, and his eyes were just white, rolled back to the back of his head,” he said.

-Bouquets, votive candles, condolence notes and T-shirts, including a Scott shirt, were left outside the site at NRG Park.
+Over the weekend, a makeshift memorial of flowers, votive candles, condolence notes and T-shirts took shape outside at NRG Park.

 ”It’s very devastating.
 No one wants to see or hear people dying at a festival,” Suarez said.
 “We were here to have a good time — a great time — and it’s devastating to hear someone lost their lives.”